-At December 31, 2019, the San Mateo Oil Pipeline Systems included crude oil gathering and transportation pipelines from origin points in Loving County, Texas and Eddy County, New Mexico to interconnects with Plains Pipeline, L.P. and two trucking facilities.
-During the year ended December 31, 2019, the San Mateo Oil Pipeline Systems had throughput of approximately 8.9 million Bbl of oil, as compared to 2.0 million Bbl of oil throughput during the year ended December 31, 2018.
+At December 31, 2020, the San Mateo Oil Pipeline Systems included crude oil gathering and transportation pipelines from points of origin in Loving County, Texas and Eddy County, New Mexico to interconnects with Plains and two trucking facilities.
+During the year ended December 31, 2020, the San Mateo Oil Pipeline Systems had throughput of approximately 11.6 million Bbl of oil, an increase of 32%, as compared to throughput of approximately 8.9 million Bbl of oil during the year ended December 31, 2019.